-The path to the clinic is a slow and arduous activity, frustrating not only to the researcher and patient, but investors.
+The path to the clinic is a slow and arduous activity, frustrating not only to the researcher and patient, but investors and biotech companies.
 Successful clinical translation of technologies requires a balance of science, streamlined translation and funding.
 To develop fantastic science and then realise the most important components cannot be adapted to the clinical environment is as disastrous as having a great product but no cash to get it past the post.
 The fruitful interaction of researchers, companies and clinics will save a lot of pain in streamlining technologies to patients.
 Thus, it was nice to see an ISSCR 2015 plenary session on stem cell therapies including companies StemCells, Inc. and ViaCyte, Inc. The topics were a good spread of autologous and allogeneic cell sources as well as therapies directed at inflammation and immune reactions versus integrative cell replacement technologies.

 StemCells, Inc. presented progress in clinical trials with allogeneic neural stem cells in brain, spinal cord and eye disorders.
 As is the reality for companies giving talks some data and beautiful pictures is not disclosed.
 Though there were no revolutionary data sets on efficacy, what was clear was that grafts could persist 1.5 years post removal of immunosuppression (this was determined with HLA-mismatch begging the development of a Shinya Yamanaka style allogeneic HLA cell bank).
 It should not be a surprise that there were no amazing efficacy leaps in these first trials.
 There would be a lot of luck in getting the right cell, the right dose and the right transplantation method in the first go.
 Even the development of reliable measures of graft behaviour and efficacy will take time to develop and standardise.